Trifolium alpinum

 Trifolium alpinum is a species of flowering plant in the legume family known by the common name alpine clover.
 It is native to the Alps.

 This plant is a perennial herb with a large taproot which can be 1 metre long and 1 centimetre wide.
 The short stems bear ternate leaves divided into three leaflets each up to 5 cm long.
-The fragrant flowers are pink to light red, tinged with purple.
+The flowers, which appear from June to August, are fragrant, 18–25 millimetres long, and arranged in globose heads of up to twelve individual blossoms.
+The corolla is typically pink to light red, tinged with purple.
+The root has a distinct sweet flavour, similar to liquorice.